anandu06dev/ng4StarterKit/README.md

 A view model repository in the frontend design system has many advantages:

 - Separating concerns of each data model
-- Reactive state handling prevents "eventual consistency"
-- Always provides use case specific models
+- No eventual consistency
+- Unidirectional data flow
-- Simplifies the composition of different API endoints
+- Composition of multiple API endoints
 - Immutable view models complies with the `.onPush` strategy
-- Sort and Filter functions are detached from template pipes
+- Sort and filter functions can be detached from template pipes
 - Storing UI state on the server side through HTTP requests
-- Unidirectional data flow
 - Better unit testing

 **» Projection patterns**<br/>